Disadvantages of ceramic-on-ceramic bearing pairs in hip prostheses

 Advantages of ceramic-on-highly cross-linked polyethylene

-• Reduced abrasion: Highly cross-linked polyethylene produces significantly fewer abrasion particles compared to conventional polyethylene, minimizing the risk of loosening and osteolysis (bone degradation due to particle reactions).
+• Reduced wear: Highly crosslinked polyethylene produces significantly fewer wear particles compared to conventional polyethylene, which minimizes the risk of loosening and osteolysis (bone loss due to particle reactions).

-• No noise generation: Unlike ceramic-on-ceramic articulations, there is no squeaking.
+• No Geräuschbildung: In contrast to the ceramic-on-ceramic bearing pair there is no squeaking.

-• Higher fracture safety: Ceramic heads remain intact, but the polyethylene inlay provides additional cushioning, which significantly reduces the risk of fractures or splintering.
+• Higher fracture safety: Keramikköpfe remain intact, but the polyethylene inlay provides an additional cushioning, which significantly reduces the risk of Brüchen or splinters.

-• Adaptability: Highly cross-linked polyethylene tolerates minor misalignments better and reduces the risk of edge loading.
+• Adaptability: Highly cross-linked polyethylene tolerates smaller misalignments better and reduces the risk of edge loading.

-• Cost efficiency: The combination is more cost-effective in production and application than pure ceramic-on-ceramic articulations.
+• Cost efficiency: The combination is more cost-effective in manufacturing and use than pure ceramic-on-ceramic bearing pairs.

 Conclusion: Why ceramic-on-highly cross-linked polyethylene is the safe choice